-- The Celebration Pavilion - part sculpture and part structure - that serves as the focal point of the park.
-Illuminated ribs of stainless steel sweep 50 feet into the air and provide a visible beacon of hope for the are.
-The 3,000 SF, open-air upper level gathering space will accommodate 125 people for large event.
+- The Celebration Pavilion – part sculpture and part structure – that serves as the focal point of the park.
+Illuminated ribs of stainless steel sweep 50 feet into the air and provide a visible beacon of hope for the area.
+The 3,000 SF, open-air upper-level gathering space will accommodate 125 people for large events.

 - The Survivorship Center, located below the Celebration Pavilion is a 2,000 SF enclosed heated and cooled space designed to host a variety of educational and community events.

 - A two-level Children’s Garden centered around a bronze lion and child sculpture called “Fear Not,” designed by local artist Charles Pate, Jr.